 Each student will create an icon using ancient techniques of painting and floating with egg tempera, with natural materials: carved wooded boards, pure gold leaf, and finely ground clay and mineral pigments mixed with egg yolk.
 Fr.
 Mefodii will emphasize the underlying theology of the icon, both the one upon which we work and the Image (Icon) of God in each of us.

 Previous "artistic" experience is not necessary since icon writing is as much a contemplative form of prayer as an ascetic discipline.
 The workshop will consist of six full-day sessions during which each student will complete an icon.
-Beginning students will receive step-by-step instructions and all necessary materials to paint/write the icon of Archangel Michael.
-Students who have attended previous workshops will be assigned an icon appropriate to their experience or they can contact Fr.
+Beginning students will receive step-by-step instructions and all necessary materials to paint/write the icon of the Theotokos.
+Intermediate/advanced tudents who have attended previous workshops will be writing the icon of St. George and the Dragon or they can contact Fr.
 Mefodii in advance to discuss options.
-Advanced students this year will be writing the icon of the Feast of the Resurrection, detail shown.

 For more photos from our workshops, visit, like, and share our public Facebook page: St. Herman of Alaska Russian Orthodox Church: https://www.facebook.com/StHermanOrthodoxStaffordVA/.
 The workshop page Event can be found also on Face Book.